rob-blackbourn/bareASGI/README.md

 ## Overview

-This is a _bare_ web server framework for ASGI servers.
+This is a _bare_ ASGI web server framework.
 The goal is to provide a minimal implementation, with other facilities (serving static files, CORS, sessions, etc.) being implemented by optional packages.
 Hopefully this will keep the implementation clear and lightweight.